 Support for market intelligence will increase to better understand potential for supply chain efficiencies, of domestic and global market trends, innovation and development opportunities.
 These charts are indicative and show how expenditure will change over the next three years.
 Levy rates will stay the same for 17/18 and there is no intention for levy rates to change in the final two years of the strategy.
 Any changes to levy rates would be subject to industry consultation.
 Current levy rates can be found on page 88.

-European Union relating to the Euro Dairy project, which is 9% of total expenditure.
+The 2016/17 figure for Research includes expenditure fully funded by the European Union relating to the Euro Dairy project, which is 9% of total expenditure.
 This project is completed during 2018/19